-M. Night Shyamalan, delighted after he discovered unknown Cindy Cheung, was shocked to hear that her agent demanded 1 million dollars for her role in the film.
+Director M. Night Shyamalan, delighted after he discovered the unknown Cindy Cheung, was shocked to hear that her agent demanded $1 million for her role in this film.
 Night was prepared to pay the SAG minimum, $65,000.
 They settled at $100,000.

-This movie was originally set up at Disney, but M. Night Shyamalan departed from the studio over "creative differences", and brought it to Warner Brothers.
-Disney has produced Shyamalan's previous four films, and the studio's subsidiary Miramax Films also produced Wide Awake (1998) which Shyamalan wrote and directed.
-This departure became the subject of the book "The Man Who Heard Voices: Or, How M. Night Shyamalan Risked His Career on a Fairy Tale".
+This movie was originally set up at Disney, but director M. Night Shyamalan departed from the studio over "creative differences," and brought it to Warner Bros.
+Disney had produced Shyamalan's previous four films, and the studio's subsidiary Miramax Films also produced Wide Awake (1998), which Shyamalan wrote and directed.
+This departure became the subject of the book "The Man Who Heard Voices: Or, How M. Night Shyamalan Risked His Career on a Fairy Tale."

 Contrary to popular belief, the creatures in this film are not based on any mythological creatures, and were all invented by director M. Night Shyamalan.
 The only creature to be based off of an existing illustration is the Narf, which is inspired by water sprites, nymphs, and water-faeries.

 The character of the film critic Harry Farber is named after the late critic, painter, and writer Manny Farber (who unfortunately passed away 2 years after this film's theatrical release) who was often described as "iconoclastic".